tmychow/tmychow.github.io/_posts/2020-07-10-a-primer-on-economic-growth-part-I.md

 > This is all very mathsy.
 What does this mean?

 Firstly, the long-run growth rate of output is zero and not determined by the savings rate.
-This is because the capital per worker will keep increasing when $k < k^*$ and once $k > k^*$, it will decrease.
-This means there is a steady state at $k^*$ where the capital-labour ratio and thus per capita income will be static.
+This is because the capital per worker will keep increasing when $k < k^* $ and once $k > k^* $, it will decrease.
+This means there is a steady state at $ k^* $ where the capital-labour ratio and thus per capita income will be static.

 Secondly, the savings rate determines the level of per capita income at the steady state.